clojure-emacs/clojure-mode/README.md

 The default indentation rules in `clojure-mode` are derived from the [community Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide).
 Please, refer to the guide for the general Clojure indentation rules.

+#### Indentation of docstrings

+By default multi-line docstrings are indented with 2 spaces, as this is a somewhat common standard in the Clojure community.
+You can however adjust this by modifying `clojure-docstring-fill-prefix-width`.
+Set it to 0 if you don't want multi-line docstrings to be indented at all (which is pretty common in most lisps).

 #### Indentation of function forms